alttester/AltTester-Unity-SDK/docs/pages/faq-troubleshooting.md

 <summary><strong> Can I use AltUnity Tester to run tests using device cloud services?</strong> </summary>
 <br>
 <strong>Answer:</strong> It works with some of the cloud services.
 We tried it with Bitbar Cloud and AWS Device Farm.
 These give you access to a virtual machine or a Docker container that has a cloud device attached, where you upload your tests, configure your environment and run your tests.
-More info about this here: https://altom.gitlab.io/altunity/altunitytester/pages/tester-with-cloud.html
+More info about this here:<em><a href=" tester-with-cloud.html"> Running tests using device cloud services.</a></em>
 </details>
 <br>

 <details>
 <summary><strong> Do I need access to the source code of the Unity App to write tests?</strong></summary>
 <br>
-<strong>Answer:</strong> In order to run tests using AltUnity Tester you require an <a href="https://altom.gitlab.io/altunity/altunitytester/pages/get-started.html#instrument-your-game-with-altunity-server">instrumented build</a> of the Unity App.
-To create an instrumented build of the Unity App you need to <a href="https://altom.gitlab.io/altunity/altunitytester/pages/get-started.html#import-altunity-tester-package-in-unity-editor">import</a> the AltUnity Tester package in Unity Editor.
+<strong>Answer:</strong> In order to run tests using AltUnity Tester you require an <a href="get-started.html#instrument-your-game-with-altunity-server">instrumented build</a> of the Unity App.
+To create an instrumented build of the Unity App you need to <a href="get-started.html#import-altunity-tester-package-in-unity-editor">import</a> the AltUnity Tester package in Unity Editor.
 </details>
 <br>

 <details>
 <summary><strong> I don’t have access to source code, but I do have access to an instrumented build.
 How can I begin to write tests?</strong></summary>
 <br>
-<strong>Answer:</strong> We’ve published AltUnity Inspector, which allows you to inspect the game objects outside the unity editor without access to the source code: https://altom.com/everything-you-need-to-know-about-altunity-inspector/
+<strong>Answer:</strong> We’ve published AltUnity Inspector, which allows you to inspect the game objects outside the unity editor without access to the source code.
+More information about AltUnity Inspector can be found in this <a href="https://altom.com/everything-you-need-to-know-about-altunity-inspector/">article</a>.
 </details>
 <br>